[Login to see the link] [Login to see the link] [Login to see the link] [Login to see the link] [Login to see the link]

 docker-compose up -d

-You should have librephotos accessible after a few minutes of bootup on: localhost:3000 unless you changed it in the .env file.
+You should have librephotos accessible after a few minutes of bootup on: [Login to see the link] unless you changed it in the .env file.
 User is admin, password is admin unless you changed it in the .env file.
 It is recommended you change the admin username and password if Libre Photos is going to be publicly accessible via the

 You need to log in as the admin user, and set up the directory for the users.
 To do this, click the top right button and go to “Admin Area”.
 On this page, it will show a list of users; manually set the “Scan Directory” for the desired user.
 Only an admin can do this.
 And then you can go to Dashboard - Library and click the Green “Scan photos (file system)” button.
 If you have a Nextcloud instance, you can also input its details in the Dashboard-Library page.
 Once logged in (the little circle next to “Nextcloud Scan Directory” will be green), you can choose a top level directory in your logged-in Nextcloud account.
 Once this works, you can click the blue “Scan photos (Nextcloud)”.
 The backend system will copy the contents of the Nextcloud directory you specified.